saudiequity/Abitur/README.md

 ▪︎ Concepts of Finance (Hanken School of Economics)

-▪︎ DBA (Mergers and Acquistitions) from New York Institute of Finance
+▪︎ DBA in Mergers and Acquistitions (New York Institute of Finance)

 #  CFA Institute Investment Foundations